Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 ![](media/03355.png){ #fig:03355 width=75% }

-Thus, all three measures of the car\'s motion (position, velocity, and acceleration) may be expressed in terms of acceleration:
+Thus, all three measures of the car's motion (position, velocity, and acceleration) may be expressed in terms of acceleration:

 ![](media/03356.png){ #fig:03356 width=75% }